shimekukuri/Notes/os/linux/wayland/ai/09042025GoogleAi/main.md

-# Linux Wayland - Zig Vulkan and Wayland
+# Linux Wayland AI - Zig Vulkan and Wayland

 ## Abstract
 ok I'm doing something that could use vulkan what does that path look like am I writing more to vulcan or am I writing to wayland, give me a pipeline of where data is flowing from my zig application